-Hyperautomation reduces the heavy administrative load by quashing the need for a human bridge between systems and allows technologies to freely interact with one another.
+Hyperautomation reduces the heavy administrative load by quashing the need for a human bridge between systems and allows technologies to interact with one another freely.

 Let’s explore some of the top hyperautomation technologies supporting the sweeping changes in how universities are run.

-Using Intelligent Document Processing (IDP), software can analyze and organize content that doesn’t follow a precise template, known as unstructured content.
-For example, take an application form that always contains a student’s birthdate in the same reliable field, in the format 01/31/2003.
+Intelligent document processing empowers software to analyze and organize unstructured content.
+This type of content doesn’t follow a precise template like structured documents do.
+An example of structured content is an application form that always contains a student’s birthdate in the same reliable field, in the format 01/31/2003.
 That’s not the case in an email.
 A student’s birthdate might be buried somewhere in a tangle of sentences, written out as January 31, 2003.
 IDP helps computers understand information that exists more loosely.

 Universities use IDP to “read” unstructured content like emails, images, PDFs, and scanned documents.
 Software can use the data to populate spreadsheets, validate inputs, fill out templates, or make snap decisions in areas like:

 Robotic Process Automation (RPA) is a master rule-follower.
 It can churn through structured data and follow a set of rules on how to handle it.